Taylor Swift’s Top 10 Songs For Healing

 Crying is not a weakness.
 Or something to be ashamed of.
 It can be used as a cathartic release.
 And a way to cleanse your heart, your mind, and your soul.

-When we lose or fail at something, it isn’t just the failure itself that makes us feel embarrassed or ashamed.
-It’s the worry about what others will think of us when we do lose or fail.
+When you lose or fail at something, it isn’t just the failure itself that makes you feel embarrassed or ashamed.
+It’s the worry about what others will think of you when you do lose or fail.

 The song I’ve chosen from Reputation is a song about admitting defeat.
 It’s a song about failing.